TallKite/linnstrument-firmware/README.md

   * *CC 65 = portamento (when Assign Switch = CC65)*
   * *CC 74 = brightness (when Timbre/Y = CC74)*

-  *If any of these pads (CC1, X, etc.) are light blue, a hidden setting may be allowing the use of another CC beyond these.
+  *If any of these pads (CC1, X, CC Faders, etc.) are light blue, a hidden setting may be allowing the use of another CC beyond these.
 Also beware of the very powerful channel mode messages (CCs 120-127).
 Only use them if your DAW reliably intercepts every single such CC before it can reach your synth.*

 SET THE NOTE LIGHTS REMOTELY VIA MIDI -- NOW 3X FASTER